 The Kinetic company developed a workplace wearable called REFLEX™ to improve worker safety through biofeedback.
 Designed for businesses whose employees perform workplace tasks that involve bending, twisting, and lifting, REFLEX is an ultra-compact device about the size of a small mobile phone.
 As the worker bends, the device provides feedback in the form of a light vibration if the employee performs any improper lifting or twisting that could lead to injury.
 At the end of the shift, the employee and supervisor can review the progress on a dashboard that collects data throughout the day.

-Supply chain companies and manufacturing facilities that adopt the technology see a dramatic reduction in unsafe movements in one case, down from 320 poor movements per day to just 12.
+Supply chain companies and manufacturing facilities that adopt the technology see a dramatic reduction in unsafe movements — in one case, down from 320 poor movements per day to just 12.
 The REFLEX incorporates sensors and the powerful, stamp-sized Digi ConnectCore® 6UL system-on-module (SOM), which includes pre-certified Bluetooth 4.0 and Wi-Fi integration, cellular connectivity options, and dual 10/100 Mbit Ethernet support in a high-performance, energy efficient module.

-Digi ConnectCore is very small and power-efficient, so it fits nicely in our device, said Aditya Bansal, Kinetics co-founder and CTO.
-And its well suited to the rugged environments where were deployed.
+"Digi ConnectCore is very small and power-efficient, so it fits nicely in our device," said Aditya Bansal, Kinetics co-founder and CTO.
+"And it's well suited to the rugged environments where we're deployed.

 IoT applications in healthcare today solve a range of critical needs.
-Monitoring and managing medications, ensuring that patients dose correctly and on schedule is an ongoing challenge in clinics, hospitals and care facilities.
+Monitoring and managing medications, ensuring that patients dose correctly and on schedule are ongoing challenges in clinics, hospitals and care facilities.

-With these challenges in mind, Avancen developed an IoT solution for healthcare that accurately and quickly dispenses pain medication in a PRN delivery method.
+Avancen developed an IoT solution for healthcare that accurately and quickly dispenses pain medication in a PRN delivery method.
 PRN, which stands for the Latin "pro re nata," means "as needed," or as circumstances require.
 The product is called Medication On Demand (MOD®), and is the first patient-controlled analgesic (PCA) device that empowers patients to administer their own PRN oral pain medication.

-While Avancens MOD device puts the control in the hands of the patient, it comes with complete security and clinical control to prevent security breaches or overdoses.
+While Avancen's MOD device puts the control in the hands of the patient, it comes with complete security and clinical control to prevent security breaches or overdoses.
 The patient waves an RFID wrist band in front of the locked, pre-programmed device to dispense the correct dose of pain medication as part of the prescribed treatment plan.

-The technology behind the device is a Digi embedded module, the RCM6600W MiniCore in Digis Embedded Systems line of products.
-The new Digi ConnectCore® line of System-on-Modules is an ideal choice for new designs that require high performance processing, superior security and rapid time to market.
+The technology behind the device is an embedded module in Digi's Embedded Systems line of products.
+The Digi ConnectCore® line of System-on-Modules is an ideal choice for new designs that require high performance processing, superior security, scalability and rapid time-to-market.